Certificate of Destruction

 A Certificate of Destruction (CoD) is a document issued by DVLA to a registered Authorised Treatment Facility (ATF).
 Legally, all cars recycled by an ATF must be issued with a CoD.

-At Remove My Car, we operate a different policy – we prefer to give you the choice about what happens to your car and if you want a CoD, especially if you are scrapping your car with us on the basis that one of our ATF members are to scrap your vehicle and issue a CoD.
-But you will need to tell us you want a CoD up front, as scrapping your car will affect its value.
+At Remove My Car, we prefer to give you the choice about what happens to your car and if you want a CoD, especially if you are scrapping your car with us on the basis that one of our ATF members are to scrap your vehicle and issue a CoD, however you will need to tell us you want a CoD up front, as scrapping your car will affect its value for Salvage quotes.